 The conductivity of metals represents their ability to transmit heat, electricity, or sound (vibration).
 The rate of conductivity decreases with the presence of impurities, which explains why pure metals are better conductors than alloys.

 The ability of fluid particles (liquid and gas) to travel from a hot area to a cold area, thereby causing heat transfer, is known as convection.
 A pipe carrying fluids will experience convection between fluid particles and in its internal surface depending on the fluid’s velocity and the diameter of the pipe.

 Decarbonization is the process of reducing the carbon content in an alloy and lowering CO2 emissions during the production process by using efficient programs and strategies.

-Ductility is the property of a metal to receive permanent deformation (plastic deformation) without fracture.
+Ductility is one of the main physical properties of metal to receive permanent deformation (plastic deformation) without fracture.
 A ductile material, such as gold, silver, and platinum, can be easily drawn into thin wires.

 Differential Heat Treatment

 As the name suggests, it is a heat treatment method to add different degrees of toughness (martensite) to a metal object and is often used for making swords, blades, and knives.
 The process involves quickly heating the targeted area, followed by a rapid quenching (cooling) for turning it into martensite.
 It can be applied to a few parts or the whole body of an object, depending on the requirement.

 Elasticity refers to the reversible physical properties of metals to return to their original state after being subjected to external stress or strain under permissible limits, known as their Young’s modulus of elasticity.
 When the surface area of metals undergo elongation beyond the limit, it develops cracks, crevices, and corrosion.